 \subsection{Bilinear Model}

-Bilinear model\cite{vlasic2005face} is a special form of 3D morphable model to parameterize face models in both identity and expression dimensions.
-The bilinear model can be linked to a face-fitting algorithm to extract identity, and the fitted individual-specific model can be further transformed to riggable blendshapes.
-Here we describe how to generate bilinear model from our topologically uniformed models.
-Given 20 registered meshes in different expressions, we use the example based facial rigging algorithm\cite{li2010example} to generate 52 blendshapes based on FACS\cite{Ekman1978FacialAC} for each person.
-Then we follow the previous methods\cite{vlasic2005face, cao2013facewarehouse} to build the bilinear model from generated blendshapes in the space of 26317 vertices $\times$ 52 expressions $\times$ 938 identities.
-Specifically, we use Tucker decomposition to decompose the large rank-3 tensor to a small core tensor $C_r$ and two low dimensional components for identity and expression.
-New face shape can be generated given the the identity parameter $\textbf{w}_{id}$ and expression parameter $\textbf{w}_{exp}$ as:
+Bilinear model\cite{vlasic2005face} is a special form of the 3D morphable model to parameterize face models in both identity and expression dimensions.
+The bilinear model can be linked to a face-fitting algorithm to extract identity, and the fitted individual-specific model can be further transformed into riggable blendshapes.
+Here we describe how to generate the bilinear model from our topologically uniformed models.
+Given 20 registered meshes in different expressions, we use the example-based facial rigging algorithm\cite{li2010example} to generate 52 blendshapes based on FACS\cite{Ekman1978FacialAC} for each person.
+Then we follow the previous methods\cite{vlasic2005face, cao2013facewarehouse} to build the bilinear model from generated blendshapes in the space of 26317 vertices $\times$ 52 expressions $\times$ 847 identities.
+Specifically, we use Tucker decomposition to decompose the large rank-3 tensor to a small core tensor $C_r$ and two low-dimensional components for identity and expression.
+A refined face shape can be generated given the identity parameter $\textbf{w}_{id}$ and expression parameter $\textbf{w}_{exp}$ as:

 where $V$ is the vertex position of the generated mesh.